interrupt-software/vault-transit/README.md

 ## Purpose

 The motivation for this exercise is to demonstrate practical, simplified examples of how to use an external, high-entropy data key generated with the Vault Transit Secrets Engine.
-There is a distinction in using Transit backends for Encrypt-as-a-Service against localized, client-side or server-side crypto operations.
+There is a distinction in using Transit backends for Encrypt-as-a-Service and localized, client-side or server-side crypto operations.
 The instrumentation of Transit provides consumers with a unique key to fullfil operations on demmand.

 The main assets to consider in this exercise are:

 * **[e_aes_mode_cbc](source/e_aes_mode_cbc.py)**: Standalone encryption module that uses a Transit data key.
 This example applies AES.MODE_CBC encrytion and generates metadata.
+The `e` stands for `encription`.

 * **[d_aes_mode_cbc](source/d_aes_mode_cbc.py)**: Standalone decryption module that retreives a Transit data key derived from the metadata information (created by the encryption module).
+The `d` stands for `decryption`.

 * **[vault_client_lib](source/vault_client_lib.py)**: A simple library utility to connect to authenticate to a Vault instance.
 It is written in Python using the [HVAC](https://github.com/hvac/hvac) API client for Vault.
 This asset requires four environment variables as follows: